rthinh2002/event_planning_website/README.md

                 Confirmations to the event made by invited users will be shown

             Responses display:
                 Responses to the event made by invited users will be shown

-    No login required:

             admin.html

             Manage users:
                 A list of all users will be shown on the page with their first name, last name and username, admins can delete account of users, promote user to be admins and demote admins to be users by using the corresponding buttons attached on each item in the list